These outlets are the ones you’re most likely have in your house.

 220 volts 30 amps

 Wire Connections for X Y W 240 Volt Receptacle Dryer Outlets The Black Wire attaches to Outlet Terminal X The Red Wire attaches to Outlet Terminal Y The White Neutral or Green wire or Ground wire attaches to Outlet Terminal W

 Commonly known as a dryer outlet.
 Of course used for a clothes dryer.
 This would be used in a wall box with a cover plate (flush mount)

 220 volt 50 amp outlets

-In a house these would be considered the big boy.
+In a house, these would be considered the big boy.
 You’ll find one of these in newer homes for a stove oven combo.
 This is a 4 wire outlet.
 See my video on how to install one of these.This is 50 amp 220 4 wire.
-Better know as a stove or oven outletKeep in mind, although you might have a oven, dryer, stove or what ever.
+Better know as a stove or oven outletKeep in mind, although you might have an oven, dryer, stove or whatever.
 It may not have an outlet at all.
 It could be hard wired into the appliance.
-And that’s fine, lot’s of bigger commercial appliances are know to be wired that way.Tip… Red is hot (110 volts) black is also hot (110 volts) = 220 volts.
-White is the neutral and is the returned path back to the transformer on the road.
-Ground is just that.
-Ground to the each and is always always used on anything electric.
-Unless of course your house is very old in which case should be updated just for pure safety.
+And that’s fine, lot’s of bigger commercial appliances are known to be wired that way.Tip… Red is hot (110 volts) black is also hot (110 volts) = 220 volts.
+White is neutral and is the returned path back to the transformer on the road.
+The ground is just that.
+Ground to the each and is always used on anything electric.
+Unless of course, your house is very old in which case should be updated just for pure safety.